jrwxd/jrwxd/README.md

 A human behind a keyboard

 ## 🎯 About Me
 I love math and algorithms.
-I specifically have a backlground in healthcare IT and point-of-sales systems.
+I specifically have a background in healthcare IT and point-of-sales systems.

 ## 💻 Technical Expertise